-Topical tretinoin is a generic form of the acne medication Retin-A. Tretinoin can be purchased online or over-the-counter in cream or gel forms, but not in the same concentration as Retin-A. In the United States, purchasing topical tretinoin in the same concentration as Retin-A requires a prescription.
+Topical tretinoin is a generic form of the acne medication Retin-A. In the United States, purchasing topical tretinoin requires a prescription.
+The only retinoid medication that can be purchased over the counter is adapalene (Differin).

 Tretinoin is a retinoid, meaning it’s a form of vitamin A. Retinoids stimulate cell turnover on your skin.
 Dead skin cells are cleared off your skin more quickly as new skin cells rise to the surface.